Water Reuse Europe Activities

 Click on the pictures below to find out more about our activities.

-On the 5th of June, the Official Journal of the European Commission published the first European Regulation on Water Reuse (Regulation (EU) 2020/741) on minimum requirements for water reuse.
-A few months after its implementation, Water Reuse Europe is organising a webinar to gauge the impact of this new legislative tool on agriculture from end-users’ perspectives.
+On the 5th of June 2020, the Official Journal of the European Commission published the first European Regulation on Water Reuse (Regulation (EU) 2020/741) on minimum requirements for water reuse.
+A few months after its implementation (in December 2020), Water Reuse Europe organised a webinar to gauge the impact of this new legislative tool on agriculture from end-users’ perspectives.

 Congratulations to the Mörbylånga Drinking Water Treatment Plant who won the Water Reuse Europe Innovation Prize 2019!
 Congratulations also to our two other finalists Hydraloop and FGWRS for their innovative greywater recycling solutions!

 Water Reuse Europe hosted its first knowledge exchange event in Lille (France) on Monday 21st October 2019.
 Forty delegates from 13 countries in Europe attended the event.
 Coming from various backgrounds including Universities/Research centres (9); Utilities (18); Private companies, solutions providers, SMEs (9), Associations (3) and municipalities (1), the participants had the opportunity to advance their awareness of leading-edge research around water reuse and resource recovery in Europe through presentations from 11 EU funded projects.

 Water Reuse Europe is very pleased to offer free access to its latest review of the water reuse sector in Europe.
 The review paints a picture of the current status of the water reuse sector in Europe, illustrating its growth over the past decade, its strengths and potential.